Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

  HEAT_OF_CRITICALITY

   This sub-block defines the heat source term from criticality either as a constant or as a value that can obtained from a temperature-based lookup table.
+The average temperature of the waste form is used for linear interpolation of this table.

   CONSTANT_HEAT <double> <unit_string>